“Do one thing every day that scares you.”

 As a result, he has won more gold medals than any Olympic swimmer in history.

-Every “successful” person that you see, you only see the results.
+Every “successful” person you know, you only see their wins.

 You rarely see the blood, sweat, and tears that go with their success.

-Focused on the outcome, you don’t hear about all the work that they do when they’re not in the spotlight – when no one is watching them.
+Focused on the fame, you don’t hear about all the work they do when they’re not in the spotlight – when no one is watching them.

 You only want the secret recipe for overnight success.